 There will be days, weeks, or months where you struggle to find new customers.
 You’ll have to deal with doubters, haters, and naysayers who think your idea sucks.
 Your staff will blame you for everything, whether it’s your fault or not.

 I don’t mean to discourage you from starting a business.
 I’m just being real about the kinds of struggles you can expect to deal with on the regular.
 If reading this article made you feel anxious, please build some mental strength before you start a business.
 You’ll need it later!
 (Focus and persuasion will be helpful, too.)

 Starting your own business is hard work.
-Share this article with your friends, because it will help them start their business on a strong foundation, too.
+Share this article with your friends who recently started a small business, because it will help them begin on a strong foundation, too. :)